Agulhas Biodiversity Initiative

 Penguins on the brink of extinction: How this Trust gives back

-by IN THE OVERBERG | Jan 21, 2020 | Responsible tourism
+by Lesley Richardson | Jan 21, 2020 | Responsible tourism

 Experts say that the African penguin could be extinct in LESS THAN 10 years.
 There are only 13,300 breeding pairs of African penguins left today (some penguin species are around 65 million years old).